In this article

 ARG users also have exclusive access to new significant enterprise features such as Board sets, Burnup Chart for Epics, and Burnup Chart for Initiatives.

-Sprint Metrics
+Sprint Analytics

 For Scrum teams operating in sprints, having the Commitment and Completed Work metrics is enough to calculate the velocity.
 However, the velocity number alone does not fully explain the story behind the sprint.
 You need to know if the team changed their Initial Commitment, by how much, and why—whether due to the work added during the sprint or an estimation error.
 Knowing how many story points were not completed is critical for evaluating the sprint's success.